 There are more people living in the Crystal St / Belmont Ave neighborhood employed as sales and service workers (52.2%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-American households most often have a car, and regularly they have two or three.
-But households in the Crystal St / Belmont Ave neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Crystal St / Belmont Ave neighborhood have a highly unusual car ownership.
 53.0% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.9% of U.S. neighborhoods.

 In the Crystal St / Belmont Ave neighborhood, 40.1% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 98.8% of the neighborhoods in America.